 - What is Business Interruption Coverage?

-Commercial property insurance policies often contain clauses insuring against any financial losses sustained by the insured business if a “covered loss” causes the business to close all or a portion of the business, or if the normal operation of the business is otherwise interrupted by the “covered loss.”
+First Party commercial property insurance policies often contain clauses insuring against any financial losses sustained by the insured business if a “covered loss” causes the business to close all or a portion of the business, or if the normal operation of the business is otherwise interrupted by the “covered loss.”
+Contingent business interruption coverage is for loss resulting from damage to others such as suppliers.
+Civil Authority coverage is loss caused when civil authority prohibits access to the premises.

 After determining whether or not a commercial policy contains BIC coverage, the next step would be to determine what constitutes a “covered loss” under the policy.
 There are generally two types of property insurance policies: all risk policies cover any “direct physical loss” to the property unless specifically excluded under the policy whereas designated peril policies list specific perils (i.e. fire, hail, wind) that are covered.
 If an insured has a designated peril policy, there is only BIC coverage for those “covered losses” or “covered perils” designated in the policy.
 In the context of the coronavirus outbreak, an insured should look for designated perils such as “contamination” or “spread of infectious disease or virus.”
 A peril listed a “traumatic event” may also broadly provide coverage unless that peril is limited in the policy by its definition.
 Under a designated peril policy, there must be some listed peril, which could be construed as providing coverage for the spread of an infectious disease or virus, in order for there to be any BIC coverage for this event.